CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 - Request for the restaurants to be loaded
 - Display the restaurants once they're returned

-Instead of adding the behavior directly, let’s **step down from the "outside" level of end-to-end tests to an "inside" component test.** This allows us to more precisely specify the behavior of each piece.
+Instead of adding the behavior directly, let's **step down from the "outside" level of end-to-end tests to an "inside" component test.** This allows us to more precisely specify the behavior of each piece.
 This unit test will also be helpful in a future story as we add more edge cases to this component.
 End-to-end testing every edge case would be slow, and make it harder to tell what exactly was being tested.

 Before we step down to a unit test, though, let's commit the changes we have.
 They're a nice, small unit of work: we've added the structure of components that we'll add the behavior to next.